gabrielmaialva33/iecare-api/README.md

 ## :bookmark: About

-**Base Fiber API ** is an access control list base api that hopes to serve many projects written in Go.
+**IECare API ** is an access control list base api that hopes to serve many projects written in Go.

 <kbd>
   <img src=".github/assets/schema.svg" alt="schema">